The 2020-2021 Carolyn Wilson Dialysis Patient Scholarship application is now closed. Please forward any inquiries to Education@kidneyfund.org.

 Only complete applications will be accepted.

-Complete applications can be either sent by mail or by email to:
+Complete applications can be emailed to: firstname.lastname@example.org

 NOTE: The required reference letter and Statement of Purpose must be included in the email along with the application.

-Applications must be postmarked or emailed by July 10, 2020.
+Applications must be emailed by July 10, 2020.
 Late or incomplete applications will not be considered.
 An application is not a guarantee of an award.
 You will be notified of scholarship selection no later than July 31, 2020.

 In order to maintain this scholarship, applicants must be able to demonstrate academic success.
 Therefore, AKF requires scholarship recipients to deliver a progress report (1-2 pages) at the completion of the academic term for which funding was received.
 Recipients must also provide a transcript within 60 days of term completion to show achievement of a minimum grade point average (GPA) of 2.5.
 If the recipient is in vocational training, he/she must demonstrate continued advancement or completion of vocational course work.